Nara Tours from Osaka

 Tours & Tickets

-Enjoy seeing the main sights of both Kyoto and Nara in one day.
-This day tour takes you to Nijo Castle, Kinkakuji Temple (Golden Pavilion), Kyoto Imperial ...
+See the main sights of both Kyoto and Nara in one day!
+This day trip from Osaka takes you on a morning tour of Nijo Castle, Kinkaku-ji Temple (Golden ...
 Read more

 Duration: 11 hours (approx.)